1992–93 in English football: League Division Three

 Cardiff City and Wrexham continued their good progress by occupying Division Three's top two places.
 They were joined in third place by Barnet, who had spent most of the season on the brink of expulsion from the league due to financial problems.
 The final promotion place went to York City, who won the playoffs just weeks after Alan Little was appointed manager.

-For the second season in a row, one of the fourth tier's members was forced to resign from the Football League (and consequently folded), when Maidstone United resigned after only three years in the League, as financial problems caused by their having to play their home matches 70 miles away in Dartford ultimately proved fatal.
+For a consecutive season, one of the fourth tier's members was forced to resign from the Football League (and consequently folded), when Maidstone United resigned after only three years in the League, as financial problems caused by their having to play their home matches 70 miles away in Dartford ultimately proved fatal.
 Rather than reprieving the team who finished bottom this season in order to make up for Maidstone's departure, the League abandoned its expansion plans and confirmed that relegation and promotion between Division Three and the Football Conference would continue as normal.

 As a result of this, Halifax Town, after 72 years of league membership, finished bottom of the league and were replaced by Conference champions Wycombe Wanderers.
 They went down following an escape act by Gillingham, whose player-manager Glenn Roeder then moved up two divisions to take charge of Watford.

 Halifax's place in the league was taken by GM Vauxhall Conference champions Wycombe Wanderers, managed by the former Nottingham Forest player Martin O'Neill.